 What is labor induction?

 There are a few reasons your doctor may recommend inducing labor.
-What labor induction means, is to medically induce (using medicine or other methods) your body into contracting in order to stimulate labor.
+Labor induction means to medically induce (using medicine or other methods) your body into contracting to stimulate labor.

-For instance, when I was induced into labor during my first pregnancy, it’s because my water had been leaking for at least 3 days prior to being admitted to labor & delivery.
+For instance, when I was induced into labor during my first pregnancy, it’s because my water had been leaking for at least 3 days before being admitted to labor & delivery.

 Since my amniotic sac had a “leak” (small tear), this greatly increased my risk of infection not only for me but for my baby as well.
 And because I was not having strong or steady enough contractions to begin labor on its own, it was medically necessary for my labor team to induce me with Pitocin to get things going.